-I went to parties, cured hangovers with way too much Domino’s pizza, was a well-known campus drummer, and had 4 jobs.
+I went to parties, cured hangovers with way too much Domino’s pizza, was a well-known campus drummer, and had several jobs.
 I also took steroids every day, became unnaturally acquainted with local and not-so-local emergency rooms, and was injecting myself with prescription drugs in my dorm room just so I could function.

-Will they get C’s, too?
+Will they get Cs, too?

 I wish I could say that this is the only example of societal injustice that I’ve noticed during our current health outbreak, but it really only scratches the surface.

-The whole idea that the world is losing their minds is based mostly on fear, but the result is self-fulfilling.
+The whole idea that the world is losing its mind is based mostly on fear, but the result is self-fulfilling.
 And the idea that our society has allowed this to occur and has completely overlooked the impact on people with disabilities and/or people with underlying conditions really shows how out-of-touch we are.
 People who are able-bodied or otherwise healthy have gone scorched-earth on their own luxurious resources, and when shit got rough, they laid a massive dump on a lesser convenient version of their lives, (read: our lives), and managed to botch that up as well.

-For example, I am someone who doesn’t just enjoy delivery services; I rely on them.
+For example, I am not someone who just casually uses delivery services; I rely on them.
 So when people who are at a relatively low-risk are abusing the only systems in place that disabled people actually depend on for survival, it’s ableism for the ages.
 Because not only can we not just start physically hunting around the supermarket for toilet paper like the rest of America’s cavemen, many of us ARE the actual high-risk population that shouldn’t be going into a packed grocery store to begin with.

 As time went on, I had managers that started off as supportive, and then when they realized that I had very little control over how my genetic disorder ravages through my body, it became inconvenient… for them.
 I’ve had supervisors tell me that I should consider a different career, and even one who told me I would never be promoted because “you need to be here to do the job.”